ValfundeFR/car_trunk_system/README.md

 #### Type "`cts_config`" in console to open the menu

 > ##### If you need more info about the configuration or the working of the script, you can [check the wiki](https://github.com/ValfundeFR/car_trunk_system/wiki/Installation-&-configuration) or **create a gmodstore ticket**.

 ---

-## Support
-- If you have any questions/problems with the script, just add me on steam ( don't forget to write a comment on my profile before adding me )

----